adospinoiu/HW10.14.20GoodReadmeGenerator/README.md

         ## RESTRICTIONS:

-        Open source to everyone
+        Open source for all to use

         ## CONTRIBUTION:

-        Have at it.
-Change what you wish.
+        Please email us any code changes that improve the application

         ##TEST_INSTRUCTIONS:

-        Let me know if it breaks.
+        Correctly install the application